 Every photograph merits a thousand words; however, we frequently do not have a clue about the story behind the photographs we see.
 Show your pictures or your family pictures to your grandchildren and tell them stories related to them.
 Be sure to properly archive the photos and stories while you are at it!

 7. Teach a New Hobby

-Regardless of whether you are into fishing, knitting, or anything in between, your grandchild will cherish learning something new from you.
+Regardless of whether you are into fishing, playing musical instruments, knitting, or anything in between, your grandchild will cherish learning something new from you.
 Search for books or websites with data on introducing kids to your leisure activity.
 Purchase a kids' casting rod, weaving set, tool kit, model vehicle pack, or anything that will provoke a youngster's curiosity.
 Cultivating another leisure activity is one of the most important approaches to take a break and gain experiences with your grandchildren!
 You can familiarize your grandchildren with your universe of hobbies, even in these pandemic times, when social distancing is necessary.

 8. Nature Walk